Our glossary will help you understand the terms we use on our website and throughout the University.

 Assessment level - The Department of Home Affairs' classification assigned to each student visa application, determined by the student's passport and the education sector in which the student will study.
 Assessment levels are categorised as a low to high immigration risk.

-ATAR (Australia Tertiary Admission Rank) - Based on a maximum score of 99.95, an ATAR score indicates how a student has performed in Year 12 based on their VCE subject scores.
+ATAR (Australia Tertiary Admission Rank) - Based on a maximum score of 99.95, an ATAR score indicates how a student has performed in Year 12 compared to their peers, based on their VCE subject scores.
 It is used to help universities and TAFE institutes select their students.
+Only some courses at VU use the ATAR as a basis for admission.

 Austudy - A Centrelink payment available to eligible students.

-Bachelor degree - A bachelor degree is also called an undergraduate degree.
-A bachelor degree can be designated in different ways, determined by which college the student is taking the degree.
-Titles of bachelor degrees are often abbreviated, for example, BA stands for Bachelor of Arts, BSc means a Bachelor of Science, and BEng means a Bachelor of Engineering.
+Bachelor degree - An undergraduate academic degree awarded by universities on completion of a course of study lasting three to six years.
+Titles of bachelor degrees are often abbreviated; for example, BA stands for Bachelor of Arts, BSc means a Bachelor of Science, and BEng means a Bachelor of Engineering.
+(See also undergraduate.)

-Block - A four-week period of time in which one unit of study is delivered in the First Year Model.
+Block - A four-week period of time in which one unit of study is delivered in the VU Block Model.

 Campus - The campus is the grounds in which the University is situated.
 Victoria University has 11 campuses and sites in Melbourne's central business district and across the western suburbs.
 We also have a campus in Sydney.